EU holds back part of UNRWA payment but boosts Palestinian aid

 "They face terrible conditions putting their lives at risk because of lack of access to sufficient food and other basic needs.
 That is why we are reinforcing our support to them this year by a further 68 million euros."

-As well as dismissing the accused staff, the United Nations launched an investigation into the allegations and also commissioned a review of UNRWA's adherence to neutrality.
+As well as dismissing the accused staff, the UN is investigating the allegations and also commissioned a review of UNRWA's adherence to neutrality.

 In a statement on Jan.
 29, the European Commission set out three conditions it expected UNRWA to meet before any further transfer of aid from Brussels.